backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - Kubernetes - Deployments.md

 > - *Roll back the changes*.
 > - Make multiple changes to your environment.
 You wouldn't want to apply it immediately.
 You would like to *pause the environment* make the changes and *resume* so that all the changes are rolled out together.

-- The deployment automatically creates a ReplicaSet
+- The *deployment automatically creates a ReplicaSet*.
-- Pod naming convention when created by deployment: `<deployment-name>-<replica-set-hash>-<random-hash>`
+- **Pod naming convention** when created by deployment: `<deployment-name>-<replica-set-hash>-<random-hash>`.
+	- In case of replica set the name of the pods was just `<replica-set-name>-<random-hash>`.
+	- We don't need to provide a pod name since it is automatically assigned by the deployment.
+- **Replica set naming convention**:
+	- In case of replica set the name of the replica set was whatever specified in the name of the definition file.
+	- In case of deployment the name of the replica set is `<deployment-name>-<replica-set-hash>`
 - We can see the **status of roll out** using:
 	- `k rollout status deployment/<deployment-name>`
 - Get the **history and revisions** of the rollout: